A topic from the subject of Analytical Chemistry in Chemistry.

 Main Concepts

-Analytical techniques are used to identify and quantify the components of a sample.
-These techniques are essential for a wide range of fields, including chemistry, biology, medicine, and environmental science.
+Analytical chemistry encompasses methods to identify and quantify the components of a sample.
+These techniques are crucial across various fields, including chemistry, biology, medicine, and environmental science.
+Qualitative analysis focuses on identifying the components present, while quantitative analysis determines the amount of each component.

 Thin-Layer Chromatography